No hangovers = problem?

 Originally Published: March 21, 2008 - Last Updated / Reviewed On: April 10, 2015

 I never get hungover, yet I am a light female.
 You guys say that this is a sign of a serious problem, please explain.

 Dear Hangover Free,

-Since you are a "light" female (in terms of your body weight), you may begin to feel the effects of alcohol after drinking only a small amount of alcohol.
-Feeling the effects of alcohol more readily than your larger friends may allow you to drink less alcohol on any given occasion, which could explain your lack of hangovers.
-In that case, you have nothing to worry about; drinking moderately or lightly is a plausible explanation for not having any hangovers.
-(In fact, many other readers will probably be jealous; just refer to all the Go Ask Alice! questions about cures for hangovers!)
+If you’re light in weight, you may begin to feel the effects of alcohol after drinking only a small amount of alcohol.
+Feeling the effects of alcohol more readily than your friends who might weigh more may lead you to drink less alcohol on any given occasion, which could explain your lack of hangovers.
+Along those same lines, drinking moderately or lightly is a plausible explanation for not having any hangovers (In fact, many other readers will probably be jealous; just refer to all the Go Ask Alice! questions about cures for hangovers!).

-However, if you are a heavy drinker, then your lack of hangovers could be a sign that your body is addicted to and dependent on alcohol to function normally.
-(FYI, heavy drinking for a woman is considered 8 or more drinks every week.)
+If you are a heavy drinker, then your lack of hangovers could be a sign that your body is addicted to and dependent on alcohol to function normally (for a female, heavy drinking is considered eight or more drinks every week).
 In this case, you may feel physical withdrawal symptoms when you discontinue drinking alcohol, but you may not experience hangover symptoms after drinking alcohol.